 The Inter-Integrated Circuit ( $I^2C$ ) bus provides bi-directional data transfer through a two-wire design (a serial data line SDA and a serial clock line SCL), and interfaces to external $I^2C$ devices such as serial memory (RAMs and ROMs), networking devices, LCDs, tone generators, and so on.
 The $I^2C$ bus may also be used for system testing and diagnostic purposes in product development and manufacture.
-The LM3S2608 microcontroller includes two $I^2C$ modules, providing the ability to interact (both send and receive) with other $I^2C$ devices on the bus.
+The LM3S2637 microcontroller includes one $I^2C$ module, providing the ability to interact (both send and receive) with other $I^2C$ devices on the bus.